sebmartel/eventservice/README.md

 references needed to process the GET.

-If more than 1 concurrent GET is the norm, an improvement to the store would be to serve the results pre-sorted, which would enable the GET handler to serialize directly from the backing collection without having to sort into a temporary collection.
+If more than 1 concurrent GET is the norm, an improvement to the store is to return the items pre-sorted.
+This let's the GET handler serialize directly from the backing collection to output stream without having to sort the items into a temporary collection.

 The first question is to determine what sort is desired.
 It could be by id, by item timestamp or by arrival timestamp.
 The implementation